See a list of chapters.

 obliged to suspend for three thousand, three hundred and some odd

-years, by reason of his decease.
-They are very well attended; court
+years, by reason of his death.
+The gatherings are very well attended, court

 above taking a tip.
-He holds them every morning in the winter from
+The great Pharaoh holds them every morning in the winter from

-because, as soon as midday sounds, they turn off the electric light.
+because, as soon as midday sounds, they turn off the electric lights.